willwade/PyUserInput/README.md

     k.release_key('H')
     # or you can 'tap' a key which does both
     k.tap_key('e')
-    # note that that tap_key does support a way of repeating keystrokes with a interval time between each
+    # note that tap_key does support a way of repeating keystrokes with a interval time between each
     k.tap_key('l',n=2,interval=5)
     # and you can send a string if needed too
     k.type_string('o World!')